macOS Mojave full review

 We can also look forward to a more tidy Desktop, the addition of Mark Up tools in Quick Look, a new Gallery View in the Finder, and more flexibility for screenshots.

 We've been trying out the new features in Mojave, here’s what we think.
-We also compare Mojave with High Sierra here.
+We also compare Mojave with High Sierra here, plus, here's how Mojave and Catalina, the new macOS coming in autumn 2019, compare.
+Plus We have a preview of Catalina here.

 When Mojave arrived, probably the most excitement was be reserved for Dark Mode - the new look that mutes the colours of the menus and interface so that you can give all your attention to what you are working on by day, and so that you won’t strain your eyes by night.